IshankGulati/ishankgulati.github.io/_posts/2015-12-13-Clustering using Genetic Algorithm.md

 * Mutation

 	+ Each chromosome undergoes mutation with a fixed probability mu<sub>m</sub>.
-In this a random number delta is generated in the range [0, 1] with uniform distribution and a gene is selected at random.
-If the value of gene is v, after mutation it becomes
+In this a random number delta is generated in the range [0, 1] with uniform distribution and a gene is selected for mutation at random.

+	+ Number of Mutations = mu<sub>m</sub> * Number of crossover children

+	+ If the value of gene is v, after mutation it becomes

 <center><img src="/assets/g2.PNG" alt="label" style="width:200px;height:80px;"/></center>

-	+ The '+' or '-' sign occurs with equal probability.

-	+ Number of Mutations = mu<sub>m</sub> * Number of crossover children

 * Termination